The `html/template` package in Go

 -

-to convert text to uppercase).
-You would need to define theupper
+upperto convert text to uppercase).
+You would need to define theupperfunction when parsing the template in Go usingFuncsmethod.

 Example in Go: